johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-11-publishing-docusaurus-to-devto-with-devto-api/index.md

 hide_table_of_contents: false
 ---

-If you'd like to cross post your Docusaurus blogs to dev.to, you're in the right place.
-This post describes how to do that using TypeScript and the dev.to API.
+The dev.to API provides a way to cross post your Docusaurus blogs to dev.to.
+This post describes how to do that with TypeScript, Node.js and the dev.to API.

 ![title image reading "Deep linking with Azure Static Web Apps and Easy Auth" with Azure AD and Static Web App logos](title-image.png)